pramonettivega/getting_started_ndp/getting_started.md

 **NOTE:** If decided to run the notebook, take into consideration that the full training under the hardware specifications defined previously might take up to three hours.

 After finishing our work in JupyterLab, it is important to stop our server.
-To do this, go to the file window in JupyterLab and select *Hub Control Panel*.
+To do this, go to the *File* window in JupyterLab and select *Hub Control Panel*.
 This will redirect you to JupyterHub and display your running servers (in case you have more than one).
 Click on *Stop My Server* to stop the current server.

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-16%20103042.png?raw=true">